jbush001/NyuziProcessor/README.md

     Once this is built:
      * Update your PATH environment variable to point the directory where you built the tools (there is no install target for this project).
-     * Create a file /etc/udev/rules.d/99-custom.rules and add the line (this allows using USB blaster tools without having to be root)
+     * Create a file /etc/udev/rules.d/99-custom.rules and add the following line (this allows using USB blaster tools without having to be root)

             ATTRS{idVendor}=="09fb" , MODE="0660" , GROUP="plugdev"